Spot Market Freight Volume

 The largest trucking fleets have been hauling more freight, meanwhile, according to the American Trucking Associations For-Hire Tonnage Index (not seasonally adjusted.)
 That means there is less “exception freight” available for the spot market.

 These large, public carriers are spending more to attract and retain drivers, and they bought a lot of new trucks in 2014 – a banner year for Class 8 truck sales.
-The end result is a 7.4% increase in capacity, according to the Journal of Commerce’s Q2 Truckload Capacity Index.
+The result is a 7.4% increase in capacity, according to the Journal of Commerce’s Q2 Truckload Capacity Index.
 While that was the highest reading since the start of the recession in Q4 2008, it’s still 11% below 2006 levels.
 So despite the capacity increase, large carriers are raising their rates.

 Looking Ahead: Freight Shipping 2020 & beyond

 A handful of macroeconomic trends are likely to shape freight transportation and logistics.
 Fuel prices are continuing to decline, and they may go lower.
-The Federal Reserve is expected to raise interest rates next month, which would have a mixed impact on the economy.
+The Federal Reserve expects to raise interest rates next month, which would have a mixed impact on the economy.
 Consumer confidence is shaky, but an improvement could lead to a rebound in freight volume in Q4.
-No new regulations are poised to take effect for the rest of this year, even if legislation passes.
+No new regulations are poised to take effect for the rest of this year, even if the legislation passes.

 Whether those trends lead to an influx of freight or a change in capacity levels, the dynamic market conditions signal new opportunities for freight brokers and 3PLs.
 There are more licensed freight brokers now than ever, according to FMCSA records.